cecilzzz/interior-design-guide/content/posts/power-of-light.md

 - Uplighting makes ceilings feel higher and rooms more spacious

 ### Material and Color Interplay
+Light interacts with surfaces in complex ways.
+The angle of light affects texture visibility, while its color temperature can dramatically shift how materials and colors appear.
+Even the most carefully chosen materials need proper lighting to reveal their true character.

 Watch how light brings your space to life throughout the day:
 - Morning light reveals the true colors and textures of surfaces
 - Afternoon sun deepens wood tones and enriches natural materials